ankumar/architecture/README.md

 ## > Devs to focus on Business logic, Hiding Distributed systems complexity
 **There isn't a concrete, well-defined algorithm for [decomposing](https://blog.acolyer.org/2016/09/05/on-the-criteria-to-be-used-in-decomposing-systems-into-modules/) a system into services.
 As with much of software development, it's something of an art.
 If you decompose a system incorrectly, we have a distributed monolith, a system consisting of coupled services that must be deployed together.
 A distributed monolith has the drawbacks of both the monolithic and the Microservices architectures.** <br/>
 - "APIs are forever, code is not..." - Mike Amundsen
-- Services, Stateless & Stateful
+    * REST
+    * Kafka
+    * GraphQL
+- Services:
+    * Stateless - Product Catalog, UGC, ...
+    * Stateful - User Shopping Cart, Inventory, ...
 - State, Purpose-built Databases
     * IN-MEMORY - Memcached, Redis, ...
     * RELATIONAL - Oracle, SQL Server, PostgresSQL, MySQL, MariaDB, ...